 command to test if the application returns an OK 200

 response code.
-Now since this pipeline is creating a brand new GKE cluster from scratch, there are transactions occurring in the Google Cloud Platform that take time to complete before we begin smoke testing.
-The first thing that needs to occur is the GKE cluster and application service must be up and running.
-The $STATUS
+Because this pipeline is creating a brand new GKE cluster from scratch, there are transactions in the Google Cloud Platform that need to be complete before we begin smoke testing.

-request until the application is responding.
-Once the cluster and app are up, running, and responding, the STATUS
+request until the application is responding. - Once the cluster and app are up, running, and responding, the

 response code and the remainder of the tests will proceed.